 My son will do anything for marshmallows and he loves sorting.
-Since this craft itself is super simple I made things more challenging by creating a pre-activity of sorting the colors with bamboo tongs.
-Yes many were eaten, we did this on a no nap day and the sillies were at an all time high but we still had fun.
+Since this sort and shape heart craft itself is super simple.
+I made things more challenging by creating a pre-activity of sorting the colors with bamboo tongs.
+Yes, many were eaten.
+We did this on a no nap day and the sillies were at an all-time high but we still had fun.

 - Gather your materials.
 You will need a divided tray, mini marshmallows, some paper or foam , glue and tongs.

-- Start by sorting a few of the marshmallows in a tray.
+- First, start by sorting a few of the marshmallows in a tray.
 I put a few in each section to provide a guide.

-- Hand your child the tongs and let them sort.
+- Next, and your child the tongs and let them sort the colors into the proper sections of the tray.

 - And eat.

-- When they are all sorted ( and yes I asked if I could help and sorted a few as well) add glue to the foam/paper in a heart shape.
+- When you finish sorting (and yes I asked if I could help and sorted a few as well to speed up the process), then add glue to the foam/paper in a heart shape.

 - Count as you go!
 We did 13, 5 and 9 before gobbling up a few yellow and green ones.